Hazza3100/Hazza3100/README.md

 A͟b͟o͟u͟t͟ ͟m͟e͟
 - 🌱 Language: English/French
-- 👀 Interested in Botting | Discord Bots.
+- 👀 Interested in Botting | Discord Bots | Twitch
-- 🌱 I work with Requests | Scripts
+- 🌱 I work with Requests | Discord

 <!---
 Hazza3100/Hazza3100 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.